IBM/istio101/workshop/exercise-4/README.md

 ```

 2. Configure Istio to automatically gather telemetry data for services that run in the service mesh.
-   1. Go back to your v2 directory.
+- Go back to your v2 directory.

 ```shell
 cd guestbook/v2
 ```

-   2. Create a rule to collect telemetry data.
+- Create a rule to collect telemetry data.
 ```shell
 kubectl create -f guestbook-telemetry.yaml
 ```

 3. Obtain the guestbook endpoint to access the guestbook.
-- For paid cluster, you can acceess the guestbook via the external IP for your service as guestbook is deployed as a load blanacer service.
+- For a paid cluster, you can acceess the guestbook via the external IP for your service as guestbook is deployed as a load blanacer service.
 Get the EXTERNAL-IP of the guestbook service via output below:

 ```shell
 kubectl get service guestbook -n default